Travel in Argentina

 Argentina, officially the Argentine Republic, is the second largest country in South America, made up of 23 provinces and an autonomous city, Buenos Aires.
 It is the eighth-largest country in the world by land area and the largest among Spanish-speaking nations, though Mexico, Colombia and Spain are more populous.

 Argentina's continental area is between the Andes mountain range in the west and the Atlantic Ocean in the east.
-It borders Paraguay and Bolivia to the north, Brazil and Uruguay to the northeast, and Chile to the west and south.
+It borders Paraguay and Bolivia to the north, Brazil and Uruguay to the northeast, and Chile to the west and south with the highest peak being Mount Aconcagua in Argentina.

 What Currency is Used in Argentina?